ndbroadbent/ndbroadbent.github.io/content/posts/2010-10-29-more-git-shortcuts-filepaths-in-bash-variables.md

 }
 ```

-Now you can just type 'gs', and use the exported variables for commands.
-You can also customise the shortcut letter by changing the 'pfix' variable in the function.
-I chose 'e' because it's easy to slide your finger to it from the '$' key.
+Now you can just type `gs`, and use the exported variables for commands.
+You can also customise the shortcut letter by changing the `pfix` variable in the function.
+I chose `e` because it's easy to slide your finger to it from the `$` key.

 Example: